 So, for example, we might compare the number of people who say they have a driver’s license on a government survey to the number who said the same for Nationscape.
 Doing this across a wide variety of questions that cover a spectrum of topics allows researchers to assess the overall quality of a survey.

 The result?
-The median difference between Nationscape’s estimates and the government benchmarks was 3.5 percentage points.
-This is nearly identical to the 3.6 percentage point difference between Pew’s online non-probability samples and those same benchmarks.
+The median difference between Nationscape’s estimates and the government benchmarks was 3.3 percentage points.
+This is similar to the 3.6 percentage point difference between Pew’s online non-probability samples and those same benchmarks.

 To learn more, read about Nationscape’s methodology and the representative assessment here.